First Steps (1947 film): Production

 First Steps was filmed in a summer camp in New York State by Frederic House Inc. under the supervision of the United Nations Department of Public Information.
 The children were under the medical supervision of Dr. H. Purushottam.
 The occupational therapists introduced different techniques of physiotherapy, taking into account their minds and emotions in addition to their bodies.

 Adult workers offered not only massage and therapy, but also love and understanding, sometimes using music as a catalyst.
 The techniques highlight the need to take a holistic approach on children with disabilities.

 Reception

-First Steps was distributed by the National Film Board of Canada, and although the information is considered "dated", the film is still shown on social media with United Nations messages preceding the film.
+First Steps was distributed by the National Film Board of Canada.
+Although the information is considered "dated", the film is still shown on social media with United Nations messages preceding the film.

 Awards

 The United Nations Division of Films and Visual Education won the Documentary Short Subject Oscar for First Steps at the 20th Academy Awards in 1948.
 The Academy Award for First Steps still resides at UN Headquarters in New York.